oracle/cloudtestdrive/DataScience/lab400/lab.md

 - Understand how APEX can be used to operationalize ML models.
 - Get familiar with the business value of identifying customers that are likely to buy a certain product.

-Follow these [prerequisites](../prereq/lab.md) to set up the required Autonomous Transaction Processing instance.
+Follow these [prerequisites](../prereq2/lab.md) to set up the required Autonomous Transaction Processing instance.

 # Steps

-## Import the APEX application

-# Prepare the APEX workspace
+## Prepare the APEX workspace

-Our starting point is an existing CRM application used by a fictional company.
-This contains basic information about our company's customers.
-The application is used by the sales/service employees of our company to look up details whenever a customer calls them.

   - Go to the details of the autonomous database and open the Service Console.